chef/chef-web-docs/chef_master/source/chef_deprecations_client.rst

   * - :doc:`CHEF-10 </deprecations_dnf_package_allow_downgrade>`
     - DNF package provider and resource do not require ``--allow-downgrade`` anymore.
     - 12.18.31
     -
+  * - :doc:`CHEF-11 </deprecations_property_name_collision>`
+    - An exception will be raised if a resource property conflicts with an already-existing property or method.
+    - 12.19.x
+    -
+  * - :doc:`CHEF-12 </deprecations_launchd_hash_property>`
+    - An exception will be raised whenever the ``hash`` property in the launchd resource is used.
+    - 12.19.x
+    -
   * - :doc:`CHEF-13 </deprecations_chef_platform_methods>`
     - Deprecated ``Chef::Platform`` methods